Russian Naval Aviation: Twenty-first century

-Russian naval aviation participated in the Russian military intervention in the War in Syria for a few months from November 2016 to January 2017 with the deployment of Russian Admiral Kuznetsov carrier to the Mediterranean.
+Russian naval aviation participated in the Russian intervention in the Syrian civil war for a few months from November 2016 to January 2017 with the deployment of to the Mediterranean.
 This deployment to Syria also marked the naval aviation's combat debut.

 On 15 November 2016, Admiral Kuznetsov, took part in "a large-scale operation against the positions of terrorist groups Islamic State and Al-Nusra, in the provinces of Idlib and Homs" in Syria by launching Su-33 fighter strikes.
 Russian Defence Ministry later reported that at least 30 militants had been killed as a result of those strikes, including 3 field commanders, among them Abul Baha al-Asfari, leader of Al-Nusra reserves in the provinces of Homs and Aleppo.
 Al-Asfari had also planned and led several insurgent attacks on the city of Aleppo itself.
 The Su-33s reportedly used 500 kg precision bombs.